adamveld12/gamenight/valheim/README.md

 - `VH_SERVER_NAME`: Sets the name that will be visible in the server list
 - `VH_WORLD`: creates or loads a world with the specified name.
 - `VH_PASSWORD`: The server password
-- `VH_PUBLIC`: Visibility of the server, if set the server will be visible in the server browser
+- `VH_PUBLIC`: Visibility of the server, if set to `1` the server will be visible in the server browser

 Ports